 Habitat: Paspalum prefers sandy soil and is typically found in open woods, open ground, old fields and wood borders.
 It is not aggressive or a prolific plant as seed production and germination is low.
 This is a good example of a native grass that should be part of any prairie restoration, but low seed production limits its ability to provide a good wildlife seed source or its ability to maintain the population.

 Names: The genus Paspalum comes from the Greek paspalos, referring to a type of millet.
 The species name, setaceum, means 'bristled'.
 The author name for the plant classification - ‘Michx.’ refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-His notes were later used by his son, Francois, who with Thomas Nuttall published the multi-volume North American Sylva.
+Two important works were the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.

-Above: 1st photo - The panicle of Paspalum.
-Photo ©Larry Allain, USDA-NRCS Plants Database.
-2nd photo - detail of sheath and blade, Inage is of of var. stramineum.
+Above: 1st photo - Two branches of the panicle of Paspalum.
+Photo ©Aaron Carlson, Wisconsin Flora.
+2nd photo - detail of sheath and blade, Image is of of var. stramineum.
 Photo ©Anna Gardner, Iowa State University.

 Below: Drawing of 4 variations of P. setaceum including var. muhlenbergii which is found in Minnesota.
 Drawing ©Linda A. Vorobik and Cindy Roché, Utah State University.

 Below: Detail of the panicle showing the alternate arrangement of spikelets along the two rows subtended from the raceme.
-Inage is of of var. stramineum.
+Image is of of var. stramineum.
 Photo ©Anna Gardner, Iowa State University.

 Below: Mature seed - photo ©Jose Hernandez USDA-NRCS Plants Database